Heroic Old-School Roleplaying

 - When a character comes in contact with a sentient item, if the character and item have different alignments, the character must Save vs Spells each round they’re in contact with the weapon or take damage (and possibly lose control to the item, see below).

-- Lawful items inflict 1d6 damage per round to neutral-aligned characters and 2d6 to chaotic-aligned ones.
+- Chaotic items inflict 1d6 damage per round to lawful-aligned characters.

-- Neutral items inflict 1d6 damage per round to lawful or chaotic-aligned characters.
+- Lawful items inflict 1d6 damage per round to chaotic-aligned characters.

 Exerting Control